-Everything about Chateau Pichon Comtesse de Lalande, Pauillac, Bordeaux wine, Second Growth, producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Pichon Comtesse de Lalande, Pauillac, Bordeaux wine, Second Growth, with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, a history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Pichon Comtesse de Lalande History, Overview

 For many wine lovers, at its best, Chateau Pichon Lalande is one of the best examples of Bordeaux wine from Pauillac.
 Sensuous textures, deep concentrated layers of ripe fruit and a perfume filled with earth, tobacco and cassis are what you’ll find in Pichon Lalande.

 The first mention of what is now called Chateau Pichon Comtesse de Lalande discusses the creation of the vineyard by Pierre de Mazure de Rauzan.
 Pierre de Mazure de Rauzan is responsible for forming many of what are now widely considered the top Bordeaux estates today!

 Pichon Lalande earned its name years later when Therse, the daughter of the founder received the estate as a dowry when she married Jacques de Pichon Longueville.
 Jacques de Pichon Longueville was not only famous for his efforts as a chateau owner, he was also elected as the first President of the Bordeaux Parliament.
 During the 18th century the wine-growing influence at Pichon Lalande was definitely feminine.
 Perhaps that explains part of the wines sensuous qualities.
 Pichon Lalande was essentially managed by three women: Therese de Rauzan, Germaine de Lajus and Marie Branda de Terrefort.